microbean/microbean-weld-se-environment/README.md

-# microbean-weld-se-environment
+# microBean Weld SE Environment

-The `microbean-weld-se-environment` project consists primarily of a `pom.xml` file that describes runtime dependencies that together make up a microBean environment with RedHat's [Weld][weld] project as the backing CDI 2.0 implementation.
+The microBean Weld SE Environment project consists primarily of a `pom.xml` file that describes runtime dependencies that together make up a microBean environment with RedHat's [Weld][weld] project as the backing CDI 2.0 implementation.